weatherforce/ipyreact/docs/source/react_nbextension_trial.md

   	},
 };
 ```
-What we are doing in this configs, is simply read from entry point index.js in src folder, and create an output in dist folder.So for now, it is not very useful...
+What we are doing in this configurations, is simply read from entry point index.js in src folder, and create an output in dist folder.So for now, it is not very useful...
 It will soon be though !
 Now we need to automatize the bundling, by making scripts into our package.json.

 let's add a watch, dev and build script to our project: